satyamanikanta7/Image_Classification_Web_Application_by_Satya/README.md

 # Image_Classification_Web_Application_by_Satya
+•  Implemented image processing using OpenCV and performed data visualization with Matplotlib and Seaborn

-Utilized SVM, Random Forest, and Logistic Regression in Machine Learning achieving 86% accuracy, with SVM as the top performer for sports celebrity recognition.
-Developed a user-friendly website with HTML, CSS, and Flask integration for real-time sports celebrity recognition based on user-uploaded photos.
+•  Employed multiple Machine Learning techniques including SVM, Random Forest, and Logistic Regression, achieving an 86% accuracy, with SVM emerging as the best estimator for sports celebrity recognition

+•  Developed a user-friendly website using HTML and CSS, integrated with a Flask Server, enabling users to upload photos and receive real-time predictions of the sports celebrity in that image